mattias-persson/url-parameters/README.md

 // Check if a parameter contains a value, for example in a comma separated list of values. url.containsValue('param', 'value')

+// Returns the full query string. url.getQueryString()

+// Returns the URL parameters as an object. url.getParams()
 ```